 The exception that proves the rule is when you’re trying to highlight a detail, like a handle on a knife or a buckle on a belt, and you use lower aperture to draw the eye to the focal point.
 In almost every other case, you will want the entire product to be in complete focus.

 The shutter speed setting (also known as “exposure time”) determines the amount of time your camera’s sensor is exposed to light while taking a photograph; literally, it’s how fast your shutter opens and closes.
 Generally speaking, the faster the shutter speed the more an object is frozen, while slower speeds can create motion blur.
-You can learn more in our complete guide to DIY camera settings.

 For landscape, sports, and nature photography, shutter speed is extremely important aesthetically because shots contain moving subjects.
 The photographer may be moving too, and handholding the camera.